How to configure SCEP for iOS devices

 |Subject||Configure the subject to include identifying information in the Certificate Signing Request (CSR) to the SCEP server.
 Type the representation of a X.500 name used to identify entities.
 For e.g.: – you can use shortcuts as C=Country, ST=State, O=Organization Name etc.|

 |SCEP Password||This password is a part of the authentication process implemented in SCEP.
 A device admin accesses the SCEP-admin page and receives a temporary/one-time password.
 The password is used on the device to authorize the certificate request.|

 |Key size||Select the key size in bits, either 1024 or 2048.
-Default value is 1024.|
+The default value is 1024.|

 |Key type||Select the key encryption type.
 Key type is currently RSA.|

-|Key usage||Specify whether you want to use the key in the certificate to validate a signature or to encrypt the data exchanged over the https connection established with the certificates issued by the SCEP server.
+|Key used for||Specify whether you want to use the key in the certificate to validate a signature or to encrypt the data exchanged over the https connection established with the certificates issued by the SCEP server.
 Note that some certificate authorities won’t support both signing and encryption at the same time.|

-|Retries||Type the number of times to retry when the server shows a pending response.|
+|Number of automatic retries||Type the number of times to retry when the server shows a pending response.|

-|Retry delay||Specify the number of seconds between subsequent retries.|
+|Retry delay (in seconds)||Specify the number of seconds between subsequent retries.|

-|Subject Alternative Name||If needed enter a subject alternative name to place on the server.|
+|Subject Alternative Name||If needed, enter a subject alternative name to place on the server.|

 |Upload certificate to extract fingerprint||Provide the fingerprint of the CA certificate to ensure that the portal connects to the correct SCEP Server.|

-If the policy is not saved
+If the policy is not saved,

-If the policy is already saved
+If the policy is already saved,

-- Click on Manage > Associate Targets.
+- Click on the Manage drop-down and select Associate Targets.

 - Choose the target entities and click Associate.